Close Button

 Consultant Orthopaedic Surgeon

-Mr Thakral's specialties include shoulder arthroscopic surgery, complex joint replacements for arthritis and trauma.
+Mr Thakral's specialties include shoulder arthroscopic surgery, hand and elbow issues and complex joint replacements for arthritis and trauma.

-Contact us about treatment for tennis or golf elbow
+Contact us about treatment for epicondylitis

-It's easy to find out more about treatment by giving us a call or completing our enquiry form.
+It's easy to find out more about treatment for tennis or golfer's elbow or to book a consultation by giving us a call or completing our enquiry form